-The following Table 7 lists all the European sites where it was not possible to rule out the risk of significant effects as a consequence of the Opportunity mapping for native woodland creation promoted in Map 4 of the Strategy (as detailed in Appendix B).
+The following Table 7 lists all the European sites where it was not possible to rule out the risk of significant effects as a consequence of the Native Woodland Creation Opportunities map promoted in the Strategy (as detailed in Appendix B).
 This section analyses the implications for each qualifying interest in light of its conservation objectives then states the mitigation measures to be applied or taken into account and the conclusions.

-It is important to note that the Opportunity mapping for native woodland creation is intended as a guide for land managers and Forestry Scotland Woodland Officers to highlight areas most suitable for new native woodland - it is not intended to, nor will it, replace the existing assessment process e.g. Forestry (Environmental Impact Assessment) (Scotland) Regulations 2017 and the Conservation (Natural Habitats, &c.)
+It is important to note that the Native Woodland Creation Opportunities map is intended as a guide for land managers and Forestry Scotland Woodland Officers to highlight areas most suitable for new native woodland - it is not intended to, nor will it, replace the existing assessment process e.g. Forestry (Environmental Impact Assessment) (Scotland) Regulations 2017 and the Conservation (Natural Habitats, &c.)
 Regulations 1994 (Habitats Regulations.
 As National Parks are classified as 'sensitive areas' under the Forestry (Environmental Impact Assessment) (Scotland) Regulations 2017, all forestry projects (e.g. afforestation, deforestation, forest roads and forest quarries) must be subject to an Environmental Impact Assessment (EIA) screening opinion from Scottish Forestry.
 This process ensures that any significant environmental effects from forestry projects within the National Park are identified and addressed at an early stage.